celbridge-org/celbridge-docs/docs/03_getting_started/console.rst

 CLI commands
 ------------

-It also offers a range of commands for running CLI programs, available using the band "`!`" character.
+It also offers a range of commands for running CLI programs, available using the bang "`!`" character.
 Examples including:

 1. Directory list (in this example I'm working from an **X:** drive in a Celbridge project named **celbridge_sample**):